-We sincerely apologise to those visitors that have been impacted, and are committed to resolving their queries to the best of our ability.
+We sincerely apologize to those visitors that have been impacted and are committed to resolving their queries to the best of our ability.
 Our tourism team are on standby to discuss questions and provide options to guests who have visits pending or are considering coming to Virunga.

 Our Take on Gorilla Trekking in 2019: